Brigad/ideal-image-loader/README.md

 To solve the problems listed above, `ideal-image-loader` will, _based on one imported image_, resolve the `@2x` and `@3x` formats, and generate the `.webp` alternatives.

-And the cherry on the top: it works seamlessly with [gatsby-image][gatsby-image] without the need to use Gatsby, and also with [react-ideal-image][react-ideal-image]!
+And the cherry on the top: it works seamlessly with [gatsby-image][gatsby-image] without the need to use Gatsby, and also works with [react-ideal-image][react-ideal-image]!

-[Browse the documentation](#options) to get started!
+Scroll down to learn more about the options!
 To learn more about the problem and solution, you can also read the [release article][release-article].

 ## Options

-Sensible configuration:
+Recommended configuration:

 ```js
 const IS_PRODUCTION = process.env.NODE_ENV === 'production';